Iain Douglas-Hamilton: Uganda

 From 1980 to 1982, Douglas-Hamilton lived in Uganda, where he was made Honorary Chief Park Warden amid the chaos after Idi Amin's fall.
 He was in charge of anti poaching activities under a project to rehabilitate Uganda's three game parks that was jointly financed by the United Nations and the European Community.
 His plane was hit several times by gunfire from Sudanese troops who had been poaching animals in Kidepo National Park in northern Uganda.
 In Murchison Falls, Douglas-Hamilton lived in the restored Queen Mother Lodge originally built for the visit of Queen Mother Elizabeth in the 1950s.
 In 2022, Douglas-Hamilton returned to Uganda for the first time in forty years as part of a cross-border mission in collaboration with Northern Rangelands Trust and Uganda wildlife authorities, to collar elephants and investigate how they moved and overlapped with local communities.

 Kenya

-Douglas-Hamilton moved to Kenya with his family where he continues his conservation work today.
+Douglas-Hamilton moved to Kenya with his family where he continued his conservation work.
 In 1993, he started Save the Elephants in order to create an effective and flexible NGO dedicated specifically to elephants.
-He continues to provide key research findings to the international community about poaching and human-elephant conflict.
-He serves on the data review task force of the African Elephant Specialist Group of IUCN, and the Technical Advisory Group for the Monitoring of Illegal Killing of Elephants Programme.
-He also conducts regular lecture tours and works with the media to awareness of elephants.
-Additionally, Douglas-Hamilton has spoken at Universities, Zoological Societies, Embassies and private fundraising functions throughout Europe and America.
-His chief research interest is to understand elephant choices by studying their movements.
+He continued to provide key research findings to the international community about poaching and human-elephant conflict, serving on the data review task force of the African Elephant Specialist Group of IUCN, and the Technical Advisory Group for the Monitoring of Illegal Killing of Elephants Programme.
+He also conducted regular lecture tours and worked with the media to raise awareness of elephants.
+Additionally, Douglas-Hamilton has spoken at universities, zoological societies, embassies and private fundraising functions throughout Europe and America.
+His chief research interest was to understand elephant choices by studying their movements.